ExploRLLM: Guiding Exploration in Reinforcement Learning with Large Language Models: Results

-We conducted real-world evaluations of ExploRLLM under two scenarios: one replicating all letters in the simulation and another introducing the letter `C', previously absent, with each scenario tested over 15 episodes.
-The short-horizon ExploRLLM achieved a success rate of 66.6\% for seen letters and 53.3\% for the scenario with an unseen letter.
-Meanwhile, the long-horizon ExploRLLM recorded success rates of 40\% for seen letter scenarios and 33.3\% for those including an unseen letter.
-Despite the Sim2Real gap, our approach demonstrates promising outcomes without any additional real-world training.
-As the VLM has already extracted the observation space, the RL agent trained within the simulation environment encounters fewer distractions from real-world noise.
-Figure~\ref{fig8} demonstrates the adaptability of our approach in managing diverse object orientations, understanding logical relationships between objects, and executing long-horizon tasks within real-world settings.
-However, the strategy continues to face challenges with noise in the color and depth perceptions of objects in real-world scenarios, which hinders the ability of the RL agent to manipulate objects.
-Employing a photorealistic simulator combined with thorough domain randomization is expected to enhance performance significantly.
+We evaluated ExploRLLM in two real-world scenarios: one replicating all letters from the simulation and another introducing the unseen letter `C'.
+Each scenario was tested over 15 episodes.
+The short-horizon ExploRLLM achieved success rates of 66.6\% for seen letters and 53.3\% for the unseen letter scenario.
+In comparison, the long-horizon ExploRLLM recorded success rates of 40\% for seen letters and 33.3\% for unseen letters.
+Despite the sim-to-real gap, our approach shows promising results without additional real-world training.
+As the VLM extracts the observation space, the RL agent trained in simulation is less distracted by real-world noise.
+Figure~\ref{fig: pick place pos} illustrates the adaptability of our method in handling diverse object orientations, understanding logical relationships between objects, and executing long-horizon tasks in real-world settings.
+However, challenges remain with noise in the color and depth perception of objects, which hampers the RL agent's ability to manipulate objects.
+Using a photorealistic simulator with extensive domain randomization is expected to improve performance.